microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 ### CommonJS and ES Modules interop

-There is a mis-match in features between CommonJS and ES Module because ES Modules only support having the default export as a object, and never as a function.
+There is a mis-match in features between CommonJS and ES Module because ES Modules only support having the default export as an object, and never as a function.
 TypeScript has a compiler flag to reduce the friction between the two different sets of constraints with [`esModuleInterop`](/tsconfig/#esModuleInterop).

 ## TypeScript's Module Resolution Options